HE-Arc/webapp-server/files/templates/README-ror.md

     $ sed -i 's/Ruby/HE-ARC/' config.ru

-Here we replaced PHP-FPM with uWSGI to serve the Ruby application.
+Here we replaced PHP-FPM with Puma to serve the Ruby application.

     $ ls ~/www/config
     nginx.conf                    # the HTTP server configuration
-    uwsgi.ini                     # the Rack server configuration
+    puma.rb                       # the application server configuration
+    env                           # environment variables used by puma

 The application will be relaunched every time you modify (or touch) the `config.ru` file.